Greece

 • There is no age limit on the acquisition of nationality by foundlings.

-• Greek law provides that all children are registered immediately.
+• Greek law provides that all children’s births are registered immediately.
 A new-born child should be registered with the local birth registry within 10 days of birth, but registration can only take place when the father or mother or any person present during the birth or an authorised representative presents at the civil registry, and upon submission of specific documents or in the absence of documents, testimonies.

-• The birth certificate does not contain information on the child's nationality.
-There is a legal framework and procedure for determining Greek citizenship.
-Under the new online birth registration procedure, access to the citizens taxation system is required to print the birth certificate.
-It is not yet clear how stateless persons, undocumented migrants, or asylum seekers will be able to access a birth certificate without a social security number to access the taxation system.
+• Under the new online birth registration procedure, access to the citizens taxation system is required to print the birth certificate.
+There are indications that stateless persons, undocumented migrants, and asylum seekers face difficulties accessing a birth certificate without a social security number to access the taxation system.
+It is further reported that asylum-seekers, refugees, and migrants may face obstacles in accessing public services without interpretation.

 • Decisions on deprivation of nationality may be appealed to the administrative court.
 There is a time limit in place and legal aid is available under general provisions.